Google Code for Remarketing Tag - Bloom

 The summer session will include weekly activities hosted by McGill monitors.
 Students will discover tourist attractions, historical sites and colorful neighborhoods.
 Examples include:

 - McGill Campus Tour

 - Old Montreal, Chinatown, and Montreal’s Underground City

 - Public Markets (Jean-Talon, Atwater)

-Students will also have the opportunity to participate in optional one-day excursions to other Canadian cities such as Ottawa and Quebec.
+Students will also have the opportunity to participate in optional one-day excursions to other Canadian cities such as Ottawa or Quebec City.

 *List of activities and excursions are to be confirmed.